umaratimomo-hub/ecs-threat-composer-project/README.md

 ---

-### Expected number of users and scaling capabilities
+### Expected traffic and scaling capabilities
 Threat Composer is a specialized engineering and security tool, and thus it was architected for an internal enterprise use case, expecting a user base of roughly 50 to 200 developers and security architects.

 Traffic Patterns & Scale:

-Due to the nature of the app, rather than being in constant demand, the load is expected to have various peaks during standard business hours, particularly during sprint planning or architecture review meetings.
+Due to the nature of the app, the load is expected to have various peaks during standard business hours, rather than being in constant demand, particularly during sprint planning or architecture review meetings.

 As it is deployed on ECS behind an ALB, the architecture is inherently scalable.
 If a large team is doing a massive security audit and CPU/Memory utilization spikes, ECS can easily be configured with Auto Scaling policies to spin up additional container tasks dynamically.